MaksimDzhangirov/backendBankExample/docs/part29-eng.md

 In the last step, we can review all the settings of the secret.
 AWS also give us some sample code for several languages.
-In case you want to fetch the secret value directly from your code for example.
-You can use this template, and download the appropriate SDK to do so.
+In case you want to fetch the secret value directly from your code for example, you can use this template, and download the appropriate SDK to do so.
 We don't need to do that in our case, so let's click `Store` to save the secret.